 How Much Is Your Ceramics Worth?

 Do you own any Lucie Rie artworks?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The youth of Lucie Rie

 Born Gompertz, Lucie Rie is a 20th century Austrian ceramist who obtained British naturalization after living in London.
 The young designer married an Austrian businessman, Hans Rie, although she separated from him after moving to London to escape Nazi Austria in 1938.

 Lucie Rie taught for more than a decade, between 1960 and 1972, at the Camberwell School of Arts & Crafts, one of the constituent institutions of the University of the Arts in London.